puppetlabs/vanagon/README.md

 control/rules/etc for DEB) and copies them to a remote host, where make can be invoked to build all of the components and make a package of the contents.

+Vanagon also provides a devkit command that will prepare a machine as a development environment for the entire project, or restricted to individual components of the project.
+The devkit command installs all required build tools, creates a master makefile for the project, and configures, builds, and installs all components.
+The result is an environment where you can work on individual components, then rebuild the project and test the installed artifacts.

 Runtime Requirements
 ---
 Vanagon is self-contained.
 A recent version of ruby should be all that is